FTC7393/evlib_book/src/intro/ftc_framework.md

 ## How the robot works

-This is all review for those who've already done FTC.
+This part is review for those who've already done FTC.

 In summary, the FTC robot core communicates over direct wifi with a phone, which controls the robot core.
 The robot core, in turn, can control connected hardware.
 You can read about it on the [FTC docs page](https://github.com/FIRST-Tech-Challenge/FtcRobotController/wiki/The-FTC-Control-System).